tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts/readme.md

 Perform the following steps as instructed in this [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal):

-a.
-Register an application with Azure AD and create a service principal
+    * Register an application with Azure AD and create a service principal

-b.
-Create a new application secret
+    * Create a new application secret

-c.
-Assign a role to the application (assign **Azure Sentinel Responder** role to it)
+    * Assign a role to the application (assign **Azure Sentinel Responder** role to it)

 ### 3. Shifts for Teams